Mobeen-Ghaffar/Task-Manager/README.md

 ## Task Manager
 Task Manager is a desktop based software.
-Task Manager allows you to manage daily progress by .
+Task Manager allows you to manage daily progress.

 ## Install